-Ineffective Developing 2 Effective 3 Highly Effective Capacity Building (developing potential and tapping existing internal expertise to promote learning and improve practice) assumes titled leaders are able to handle administrative responsibilities and teachers to be able to instruct students invests in activities that promote the development of a select group of leaders develops the instructional and leadership capacity of staff develops and taps the instructional and leadership capacity of all stakeholders in the school organization to assume a variety of formal and informal leadership roles in the school is unaware of effective and appropriate technologies available provides the necessary hardware and software, and establishes the expectation that teachers will integrate technology into student learning experiences promotes the use of the most effective and appropriate technologies to support teaching and learning and ensures that necessary resources are available engages varied perspectives in determining how to best integrate the use of the most effective and appropriate technologies into teaching, learning and the daily workings of the school organization Sustainability 4 (a focus on continuance and meaning beyond the present moment, contextualizing today's successes and improvements as the legacy of the future) uses "accountability" to justify a system that links student achievement with accolades and blame assessment and accountability systems, though in place, are misaligned so that it is difficult to see how data from one explicitly relates to or informs the other develops assessment and accountability systems to monitor student progress, uncover patterns and trends, and provide a way to contextualize current student strengths and needs inside a history that connects changes in teaching and learning to student achievement. facilitates regular use of easily accessible assessment and accountability systems that enable students, teachers, and parents to monitor student progress, teacher learning, uncover patterns and trends, and provides a way to contextualize student achievement, both inside history and projected into the future.
+Ineffective Developing Effective 3 Highly Effective Capacity Building (developing potential and tapping existing internal expertise to promote learning and improve practice) assumes titled leaders are able to handle administrative responsibilities and teachers to be able to instruct students invests in activities that promote the development of a select group of leaders develops the instructional and leadership capacity of staff develops and taps the instructional and leadership capacity of all stakeholders in the school organization to assume a variety of formal and informal leadership roles in the school is unaware of effective and appropriate technologies available provides the necessary hardware and software, and establishes the expectation that teachers will integrate technology into student learning experiences promotes the use of the most effective and appropriate technologies to support teaching and learning and ensures that necessary resources are available engages varied perspectives in determining how to best integrate the use of the most effective and appropriate technologies into teaching, learning and the daily workings of the school organization Sustainability 4 (a focus on continuance and meaning beyond the present moment, contextualizing today's successes and improvements as the legacy of the future) uses "accountability" to justify a system that links student achievement with accolades and blame assessment and accountability systems, though in place, are misaligned so that it is difficult to see how data from one explicitly relates to or informs the other develops assessment and accountability systems to monitor student progress, uncover patterns and trends, and provide a way to contextualize current student strengths and needs inside a history that connects changes in teaching and learning to student achievement. facilitates regular use of easily accessible assessment and accountability systems that enable students, teachers, and parents to monitor student progress, teacher learning, uncover patterns and trends, and provides a way to contextualize student achievement, both inside history and projected into the future.

-Ineffective Developing Effective Highly Effective 1 2 3 4 Strategic Planning judges the merit of the evaluates the impact of the gathers input from staff and provides time and the Process: instructional program based instructional program based surveys students as well as expectation for students and on what is used by others on results of standardized formal assessment data as staff to participate in monitoring/inquiry assessments part of process to monitor multiple cycles of field (the implementation and and evaluate the impact of testing, feedback, and stewardship of goals, the instructional program revision of the instructional decisions, and actions) program in order to monitor and evaluate its impact and make necessary refinements to support continuous improvement
+Ineffective Developing 2 Effective Highly Effective Strategic Planning Process: monitoring/inquiry (the implementation and stewardship of goals, decisions, and actions) judges the merit of the instructional program based on what is used by others evaluates the impact of the instructional program based on results of standardized assessments gathers input from staff and surveys students as well as formal assessment data as part of process to monitor and evaluate the impact of the instructional program provides time and the expectation for students and staff to participate in multiple cycles of field testing, feedback, and revision of the instructional program in order to monitor and evaluate its impact and make necessary refinements to support continuous improvement